 In the screenshot below, the

-inventory-api service dashboard shows a faulty deployment and includes a Suggested Monitor button that allows you to create an alert that will automatically notify you if the same service exhibits new errors in a future deployment.
+inventory-api service dashboard shows a faulty deployment and includes a Suggested Monitors button that allows you to create an alert that will automatically notify you if the same service exhibits new errors or error rate increases in a future deployment.
 Once you’ve set the alert, Datadog will monitor your deployments so your team can focus on shipping your next release.

 Along with best practices like synthetic monitoring and automated CI/CD pipeline testing, Automatic Faulty Deployment Detection can help you maintain both the velocity of your development and the quality of your service.
 To get started, enable APM and then enable Deployment Tracking by tagging your deployments with a